On Boundaries of $\varepsilon$-neighbourhoods of Planar Sets: Singularities, Global Structure, and Curvature: Cardinalities of Sets of Singularities

-\begin{theorem_without_2}[\textbf{Countable sets of singularities}] For a compact set $E \subset \R^2$, the number of wedges (S1), sharp singularities (S2, S3 and S8) and one-sided shallow singularities (S4) and chain singularities (S6) on $\partial E_\eps$ is at most countably infinite. \end{theorem_without_2}
+\begin{theorem_without_2}[{Countable sets of singularities}] Let $E \subset \R^2$ be compact and let $\eps > 0$.
+Then the corresponding $\eps$-neighbourhood boundary $\partial E_\eps$ contains at most a countably infinite number of wedges (type S1), sharp singularities (types S2, S3, S8), one-sided shallow singularities (type S4) and chain singularities (type S6). \end{theorem_without_2}